International Human Rights Advocacy Groups

 The Hong Kong Committee on Children's Rights

-Israeli and Palestinian Human Rights Groups
+Israeli Human Rights and Peace Groups

 La Liga Mexicana por la